Finesse/SwiftMailerDefaultsPlugin/README.md

 ]);
 ```

-The array indexes are the names of the properties which are the `Swift_Mime_SimpleMessage` methods names without the
+The array keys are the names of the properties that are the `Swift_Mime_SimpleMessage` methods names without the `set`
-`set` word and with lowercase first letter.
+word and with the lowercase first letter.
 For example, the `body` property corresponds to the `setBody` method,
 `readReceiptTo` to `setReadReceiptTo` and so on.

 The array values are the first and the only arguments for the corresponding methods.
 Properties with the `null` value
-are discarded.
+are ignored.

 ### setDefault